 Antibiotic Drugs For Cancer Treatment

-An antibiotic is a chemical made by a microbe that antagonizes the growth of other cells.
-Chemotherapy antibiotics are not the same as the ones used to fight bacterial infections.
-Those drugs disrupt the cell membranes.
+Antitumor antibiotics are not the same as the ones used to fight bacterial infections.
+These drugs were often originally discovered in soil, which is perhaps why they get the antibiotic label.
 Antineoplastic antibiotics bind with DNA, causing these famously coiled molecules to uncoil, thereby preventing RNA synthesis, a key step in protein synthesis.
 They also oxidize critical compounds the cells need.
 In this they are like many chemotherapy medicines.
 The origins of the antibiotics are microorganisms (bacteria or fungi) but once they get discovered as effective drugs, their chemical structure is elucidated and they are made by chemical synthesis without biotechnology.

 Antibiotics work throughout the cell cycle.
 They are classified as cell cycle nonspecific.
 Antibiotics are used against leukemia, bladder cancer, testicular cancer, and sarcomas.